preranna-1/preranna-1/README.md

 ## `» hello, welcome` 🌸

  i'm **Prerana** — a CS student and coding is actually hobby number 3 and hobby 1 is to bring pretty solutions to the world.
-From my not so long journey I realized I am equally skilled at debugging and bug making...

-currently trying to build something awesome *(details: classified 🤫)* and always open to collaborations, open source, or freelance work if something cool comes along.
+I hope to build something awesome along the way *(details: classified 🤫)* and always open to collaborations, open source, or freelance work if something cool comes along.

 ---